tugayac/ClusterTruck-TakeHomeProblem4/README.md

 }
 ```

-**It is expected that the user will input a valid address that can be found by Google.**
+**It is expected that the user will input a valid address that can be found by Google Maps.**

 Users can make a request using the endpoint and any software that lets them make HTTP requests.
 If using `cURL`, here's an example: